cprussin/token/README.md

 You can create instances of the `Token` class and use the instances to generate and verify tokens.
-This is useful if you use tokens for multiple purposes in your application and each purpose uses different cryptographic parameters.
+This is useful if you use tokens for multiple purposes in your application and each purpose uses different cryptographic parameters or payload formats.

 ```ruby
 key = OpenSSL::Cipher.new('AES-128-CFB').random_key